allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 happens to be already shown by Listing box?
 One of the possible solutions is to implement such interactions at the frontend side.

-Desired solution would let rendered Boxes to talk with each other via a publish-subscribe message bus, e.g.:
+Desired solution would let rendered Boxes to talk to each other via a publish-subscribe message bus, e.g.:

 “Hi, I’m Listing box, I’ve just arrived to a client’s browser to show offers A, C and X.”<br/>
 “Hi, I’m Recommendations box,
  I’m here for a while and I’m showing offers D, E and X. Ouch!
-Looks like I’m supposed to replace X with something more decent.”
+Looks like I’m supposed to replace X with something different.”

 **Future: dependency management**<br/>
 Each page is assembled from frontend components developed by different